hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_image_pull_requests.rst

 .. _csv2_image_transactions: https://cloudscheduler.readthedocs.io/en/latest/_architecture/_data_services/_database/_tables/csv2_image_transactions.html

-This table is one of two tables used by the image distribution service to manage the movement of (kernal) images and ssh keypairs between clouds.
+This table is one of three tables used by the image distribution service to manage the movement of (kernal) images and ssh keypairs between clouds.
 The tables are: